Gardiners Creek Trail: Following the path

 Riders may choose to divert to the Wurundjeri Walk Trail at this point by heading up Boardman Close on the east side of Station St, with the far end of the close leading to the Wurundjeri Walk Trail.
 To remain on the Gardiners Creek Trail, riders should travel north up Old Station Street, passing immediately by the main golf club entrance, and then turn right at the quiet and dead end part of Riversdale Road.
 If crossing at the Riversdale Road lights riders can simply continue straight ahead along Riversdale Road.
 The trail resumes at the end of Riversdale Road alongside the carpark of the golf club.
 Regardless of which route is being taken beyond Station Street, trail signage in this area is virtually non-existent, and great care needs to be taken to avoid getting lost.

 The Gardiners Creek Trail continues north east, via a path on the north side of the Box Hill Golf Course, to the intersection of Canterbury and Middleborough Roads in Box Hill South.
 It then travels on a shared bicycle/footpath beside Middleborough Road past R.H.L.
 Sparks Reserve and ends at a pedestrian crossing near Albion Road.
-Across the road, a pedestrian path, which can be used by cyclists, continues east through the Blackburn Creeklands - through Blacks Walk, Kalang Park and Furness Park to Blackburn Road; the path is unsealed through this section so slower speeds are advised.
+Across the road, a pedestrian path, which can be used by cyclists, continues east through the Blackburn Creeklands – through Blacks Walk, Kalang Park and Furness Park to Blackburn Road; the path is unsealed through this section so slower speeds are advised.

 Across Blackburn Road riders can use either Alandale Road or Jeffrey Street to enter Blackburn Lake Sanctuary.
 North of here is Blackburn Station and Blackburn shopping centre.

 Solway Street bridge

 The old Solway Street footbridge was closed due to storm damage, sometime before April 2006.
 The bridge was shored up and reopened in June 2007, even though a replacement bridge had been proposed since at least 2003.
 As of April 2008 it remained just a proposal.

 The old bridge was finally washed away by flood waters very early in the morning of 5 February 2011, after heavy rain resulting from the remnants of Tropical Cyclone Yasi, rendering the bridge impassable.
-During the later half of 2011 the bridge was completely replaced and was opened to the Public unofficially on 22 December 2011.
+During the later half of 2011 the bridge was completely replaced and was unofficially opened to the public on 22 December 2011.

 Connections

 The westernmost end of the trail meets the Capital City Trail/Yarra River Trail at the Yarra River.
-Centrally it connects with the Anniversary Trail, which runs along the Alamein railway line and to the nearby Scotchmans Creek Trail and East Malvern Station to Centre Rd Trail at East Malvern railway station.
+Centrally it connects with the Anniversary Trail, which runs along the Alamein railway line and to the nearby Scotchmans Creek Trail and East Malvern Station to Centre Rd Trail at East Malvern Railway Station.
 At Warrigal Road it connects to the Waverley Rail Trail.
 Towards the easternmost end it meets the Wurundjeri Walk Trail in Blackburn South, and finally ends at the corner of Albion Road and Middleborough Road opposite Blacks Walk (part of the Blackburn Creeklands) in Blackburn.

 The Ferndale Park Trail acts as a short cut to the Anniversary Trail.

-Note the footbridge over the Monash Freeway was reopened on 20 August 2009.
+The footbridge over the Monash Freeway was reopened on 20 August 2009.